wefindx/wiki.wefindx.org/wefindx-foundation.md

 # Introduction

-We are a not-for-profit organization [registered](https://wefindx.com/) in Ireland, dedicated to solving world's equation `f(x)=y`, where `f` - is the world, `y` - is our collective dream, and `x` is our actions to realize it.
+We are a not-for-profit organization \([WeFindX Foundation CLG](https://wefindx.com/)\) registered in Ireland, dedicated to solving world's equation `f(x)=y`, where `f` - is the world, `y` - is our collective dream, and `x` is our actions to realize it.
 We are convinced, that the equation model is so general that it will transcend even a superintelligence, and therefore, it is an imperative for humanity to collectively define the right side of the equation `f(x)=y`.

 We fund systems to help advance this mission.